GitHub Actions

 .github/workflows/release.yml configuration for Node projects

-The following is a minimal configuration for semantic-release with a build running on the latest LTS version of Node when a new commit is pushed to a master branch.
+The following is a minimal configuration for semantic-release with a build running on the latest LTS version of Node when a new commit is pushed to a master/main branch.
 See Configuring a Workflow for additional configuration options.

 name: Release